kangk1204/Octopus-toolkit2/doc/tutorial.rst

    :scale: 80 %

-Then, click the OPEN button and select the list file that you prepared.
+Then, click the OPEN button and select the list file you prepared.

 .. image:: _static/Tutorial/Tutorial2.2.png